Tour

 There

-a bit of history connected with Sehestedt.
-At the end of the Nepoleonic
+of history connected with Sehestedt.
+At the end of the Napoleonic Wars in Europe,

-Wars in Europe, the defeated French fleeing from the battle of Leipzig (October
+the defeated French fleeing from the battle of Leipzig (October 16, 1813), marched

-of Sehestedt, occurred on December 10, 1813.
-If you are a German speaker
+The Battle of Sehestedt occurred on December 10, 1813.
+If you are interested in

 Day 5: Sehestedt to Kiel